 The Autoimmune Encephalitis Alliance was started by families and patients affected by autoimmune encephalitis.
 Founded in 2012 the AE Alliance is a 501(c)(3) non-profit organization based in Durham North Carolina.

-The Autoimmune Encephalitis Alliance improves the lives of patients with autoimmune encephalitis by promoting collaboration in clinical and basic research and by creating a community of patients, families and caregivers so that no one faces autoimmune encephalitis alone.
+The AE Alliance endeavors to establish a supportive community of patients, families and caregivers, so that no one faces autoimmune encephalitis alone.

 Leslie and Will McDow’s daughter Florence first exhibited symptoms of autoimmune encephalitis in 2008, at the age of 2.
 After a four year struggle that eventually included two bone marrow transplants, Florence died on March 4, 2012, at the age of six.